Kim Reynolds asks court to lift injunction on fetal heartbeat law - NewsBreak

 Iowa lawmakers passed the legislation and Reynolds signed it into law but Planned Parenthood challenged its constitutionality.
 The organization based its argument on a 2018 Iowa Supreme Court ruling that said the right to abortion was a fundamental right protected by Iowa’s Constitution.

-A Polk County district court judge agreed and a temporary injunction was granted in June of 2018 with a permanent injunction taking effect on January 22, 2019.Police investigating death of Iowa State University student
+A Polk County district court judge agreed and a temporary injunction was granted in June of 2018 with a permanent injunction taking effect on January 22, 2019.Ingersoll Avenue growth continues with new project announced

 The governor, represented by Alliance Defending Freedom and Iowa attorney Alan Ostergren, has filed a motion to dismiss that injunction.
 The brief supporting the motion claims that changes in Iowa and federal law mean the injunction should be dissolved.